 4. Windows and Mac Keyboard Shortcut Keys are not the Same

-All the keyboard shortcut keys discussed in this article are only applicable for Windows operating system.
+All the keyboard shortcut keys discussed in this article are only applicable to the Windows operating system.
 If you are a Mac user, the keyboard shortcuts will definitely be different.

-In general, the CTRL key on Windows is replaced by a CMD key in a Mac.
-For example, to copy a text, CTRL + C is used on Windows.
+In general, the CTRL key on Windows is replaced by a CMD key on a Mac.
+For example, to copy text, CTRL + C is used on Windows.
 Whereas on a Mac computer, the shortcut key to copy a text is CMD + C.

 5. Check Program Trolls

 Some programs out of your all-installed programs can take over some of your shortcut keys.
 These programs are known as Program Trolls.